IgniteUI/indigo-design-docfx/en/sync-themes-plugin.md

 ### Creating a new theme

-If you, want to build a theme from your brand and add it to your theme collection, select `New Theme` and adjust the colors and typographies to match your needs.
-The default values you will see initially match the [default theme](https://www.infragistics.com/products/ignite-ui-angular/angular/components/themes/examples.html#default-theme) in [Ignite UI for Angular](https://www.infragistics.com/products/ignite-ui-angular).
+If you, want to build a theme for your brand and add it to your theme collection, select `New Theme` and adjust the colors and typographies to match your needs.
+The default values you will see initially match the Material Light Theme in [Ignite UI for Angular](https://www.infragistics.com/products/ignite-ui-angular/angular/components/themes).

 <img class="responsive-img" src="images/Sync_themes_plugin_Start_New_Theme.png" srcset="images/Sync_themes_plugin_Start_New_Theme@2x.png 2x" />